Trump threatens to cut federal aid if schools don’t reopen

 “While they want them open, they are asking schools to do very impractical things.
 I will be meeting with them!!!”
 Trump wrote.

-At the White House’s roundtable, the CDC’s director, Dr. Robert Redfield, emphasized that his agency’s guidelines are only recommendations, and he urged schools to find ways to reopen while minimizing the spread of COVID-19.
+The CDC’s director, Dr. Robert Redfield, had emphasized that his agency’s guidelines were only recommendations, and he urged schools to find ways to reopen while minimizing the spread of COVID-19.

 “Nothing would cause me greater sadness than to see any school district or school use our guidance as a reason not to reopen,” Redfield said.

+In a call with governors on Tuesday, DeVos slammed a similar plan at Virginia’s Fairfax County Public Schools, which is asking families to decide between fully remote instruction or two days a week at school.
+“A choice of two days per week in the classroom is not a choice at all,” DeVos said, according to audio of the call obtained by The Associated Press.

+Later at Tuesday’s White House event, DeVos said families should be able to count on having their children in school five days a week: “It’s clear that our nation’s schools must fully reopen and fully operate this school year.
+Anything short of that robs students, not to mention taxpayers, of their future,” she said.

-At the White House event, Trump took aim at Democrats who he says are standing in the way of a fall reopening.
-“They think it’s going to be good for them politically, so they keep the schools closed,” Trump said.
+Trump has also taken aim at Democrats who he says are standing in the way of a fall reopening.
+“They think it’s going to be good for them politically, so they keep the schools closed,” Trump said at the White House event.
 “No way.
 We’re very much going to put pressure on governors and everybody else to open the schools.”

 He added that parents and children want schools to reopen, declaring that “it’s time to do it.”